camunda-community-hub/zeebe-dmn-worker/README.md

 A Zeebe worker to evaluate DMN decisions (i.e. business rule tasks).
 It uses the Camunda DMN engine for evaluation and a local directory to read the decisions from.

-* the worker is registered for the type `DMN`
-* required custom headers:
-    * `decisionRef` - the id of the decision to evaluate
-* the result of the evaluation is passed as `result` variable

 ## Usage

 Example BPMN with service task: